User research: ResearchOps

-In 2018, a group of user researchers defined a new practice called Research Ops to operationalize user research practice in companies.
+In 2018, a group of like-minded professionals in the user research industry called the ResearchOps Community defined a new practice called Research Ops to operationalize user research practice in companies.
 ResearchOps is similar to DevOps, DesignOps and SalesOps where the goal is to support practitioners by removing some operational tasks from their daily work.
 The goal of ResearchOps is to enable researchers be efficient in their roles by saving time taken for data collection and processing data for analysis.
-ResearchOps is aimed at supporting researchers in all facets of user research starting from planning, conducting, analyzing, and maintaining user research data.
-The ResearchOps community defines it as the people, mechanisms, and strategies that set user research in motion - providing the roles, tools and processes needed to support researchers in delivering and scaling the impact of the craft across an organization.
-ResearchOps focuses on standardizing research methods across the organization, providing support documentations like scripts, templates, consent forms, etc, to ensure quick application of research, managing participants and recruitment in studies, providing governance, having oversight of research ethics, ensuring research insights are accessible to the organization.
+ResearchOps aims to support researchers in all facets of user research starting from planning, conducting, analyzing, and maintaining user research data.
+The ResearchOps Community defines it as the people, mechanisms, and strategies that set user research in motion - providing the roles, tools and processes needed to support researchers in delivering and scaling the impact of the craft across an organization.
+ResearchOps focuses on standardizing research methods across the organization, providing support documentation like scripts, templates, consent forms, etc, to ensure quick application of research, managing participants and recruitment in studies, providing governance, having oversight of research ethics, ensuring research insights are accessible to the organization.